funkbungus/Daisy-Seed-8-Voice-VA-Synthesizer/README.txt

-Description of the project:

 This code is a modification of OscPocketD/VASynth, created by Staffan Melin, staffan.melin@oscillator.se.
 It was later modified by (Steven @moonfriendsynth) to work with the Daisy Pod.
-I (Christopher @Nettech15) have modified it further to run on the Daisy Seed without the use of the Daisy Pod board.
+Christopher @Nettech15 modified it further to run on the Daisy Seed without the use of the Daisy Pod board.
 Synth parameters are now controlled by a Miditech i2-61 midi keyboard.
 Feel free to copy, modify, and improve this code to match your equipment and sound requirements.

+I(Funkbungus) have modified the code further in order to achieve a few things, so far I've implimented the
+folowing:

+-Modify the midi impimentation for easier use with generic midi devices, this includes the loop recorder (everything is mapped from CC02 through CC25 as of now, loading and saving not implimented yet)

+-Trim down exposed parameters and expose a couple that where hidden in order to be mappable to 8 pots and 9 sliders (like a nektar LX49+ has)

+-modify the value ranges for the ADSR envelopes to make them useable in a wider set of use cases

+Todo:

+-add effects section, sampler and drum machine without needing external memory

+-impliment DIN/TRS Midi

+-Reduce noise that's being introduced through the usb connection

+-add HPF and bandpass filters

+-Add alternative synth engine(s)

 Specifications: